viniciusoyama/component_party/README.md

 # Rendering from a controller

-When you are inside an action you can render a component using the following syntax:
+When you are inside in an action you can render a component instead of a rails view using the following syntax:

 ```ruby
 render(component: 'my/component/path', view_model_data: { new_arg: 2, more_arg: 'text'})